mitranim/wordplay/readme.md

 momth (season of natalities) © M

-ashivment (when you finally manage to stab someone) © LR
+ashivment (when you finally manage to stab someone) © VA

-cowrage © LR
+cowrage © VA

 setisfy © M